Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Characters/List/Varteford_Tom.md

 Tom's travel to Jitado was one of the most fruitful, keeping him there for over a year.
 For this time, Tom learned local weaponry and culture, which he fell in love with - the famous jitado shotgun from there became his indispensable companion, and also his attribute.
-Staying for a long time with the Jitadean hunters, he took from them their custom of naming weapons - he called his shotgun by the name of "Pheren", meaning "faithful" in Jitadish.
+Staying for a long time with the Jitadian hunters, he took from them their custom of naming weapons - he called his shotgun by the name of "Pheren", meaning "faithful" in Jitadish.
 Similarly to his first love, it enriched his surname with yet another name.